0jump/personal-website/Documentation/TaskPermissions.md

 Gets explicit permission of a specific task for a specific user.

 - `pUserId`: Id of the user who is the receiver of the permission
+- `pPermissionReceiverId`: Id of the user who is the receiver of the permission
 - `pTaskId`: Id of the task that the permission is concerning
 - `callback`: